Flipper monotype etching by Kate Davis - selected for the prestigious Leigh Yawkey Woodson Birds in Art Exhibition.

 |

 Kate Davis has been actively involved in wildlife art since 1975 when her pen and ink drawings were first published in the Cincinnati Zoo News.
-She is an internationally recognized wildlife artist and a national award-winning taxidermist, and has been an illustrator for the National Parks system.
+She is an internationally recognized wildlife artist and a national award-winning taxidermist.
 The source and inspiration for Kate's depictions are birds in the wild and the resident eagles, hawks, owls, and falcons of Raptors of the Rockies, both past and present.
-Late in 2004 Kate began welding metal bird sculptures under the tutelage of Bill Ohrmann.
+Back in 2004 Kate began welding metal bird sculptures under the tutelage of Bill Ohrmann.
 Sculpture frames are made with 1/4 inch rounds, then 16 gauge steel pieces are cut with a plasma cutter, shaped by pounding with a hammer, and attached with a wire-feed welder.
 The garage has been transformed into a welding studio and resident birds have been great models.
-To view Kate's work click on the links below to view images of some of her selected works.
+In 1989, Kate began creating zinc plate etchings in an independent printmaking class with Don Bunse at the U of M. The metal plate is coated with a ground, image drawn in with a needle and aquatint values added with spray paints.
+It is etched in a bath of nitric acid, plate washed with solvents, repeat.
+The print "MEFE" had 12 trips in the acid!
+After a nearly 20-year hiatus, Kate is back at the printmaking projects, drypoint etchings at home now.
+Images inspired by her photographs are drawn on a special plastic with a utility knife, inks are water-based and can be washed in the sink!
+A lot easier, and safer.

 Sculptures